 Other engines besides Rotax are not commonly used because the manufacturers are not installing them.
-Manufacturers like to go with a known and well proven Rotax brand that they have history with, but the following is provided for your complete information on trike engines:
+Manufacturers like to go with a known and well-proven Rotax brand that they have a history with, but the following is provided for your complete information on trike engines:

 - The up and coming Raven Redrives/Suzuki/Geo its line of reduction drive kits for use in light aircraft.
 Power plants are available for aircraft needing 58 to 115+ horsepower designed around the readily available 1.0 liter and 1.3 liter Geo Metro/ Suzuki auto engines.
-These are a complete engine packages that will be a cost competitive alternative to the Rotax 503, 582, 912, 912S and 914 power-plants.
+These are complete engine packages that will be a cost-competitive alternative to the Rotax 503, 582, 912, 912S and 914 power-plants.